 What has God said about images, icons, statues?
 He commanded that the Golden Calf be destroyed.
 He doesn’t like it when we fall down and worship anything outside of Him.
 He asked Jewish Kings to destroy the altars in the high places.
 He likes images …. and gave strict guidelines for the decoration of the Arc of the Covenant, Noah’s Arc and the entire Jewish Temple!

 God told the Jewish nation to build ‘memorials’ after they got victory at certain stages in their journeys.
 He wanted them to remember where they came from.
 He told them to celebrate Passover to commemorate their passage out of Egypt.
 He didn’t want to give them pain again but to remind them of His love and intercession for them when they were slaves.

 Memories, memories …. images, images!
-God doesn’t want us to forget our pasts because if we understand what happened before we will not only see that evil doesn’t win but we’ll be grateful for where we are now!
+God doesn’t want us to forget our pasts because if we understand what happened before we will not only come to appreciate our heritage, our values but see that evil doesn’t win.
+A personal or a community memory helps us in this day and time so we remember to be grateful for where we are now!

 God does accept images but He likes to choose or inspire them.
 He’s a jealous god.
 Do you want your wife’s former boyfriend’s photos on your mantle, or on her cell phone wallpaper?
 I’m sure you don’t!

 Flags are different tho …. they connote allegiance or where you hail from.
 I see flags from Mexico, El Salvador, Lakers Nation waving from cars, stuck on windows here but I don’t think most would like to see a Confederate flag on government soil, …. just in Museum’s, certain historical places or in private residences.